LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-27-Setting up a passwordless environment.md

 Especially the admin key.
 This ensures that we have alternatives on the table should the admin key malfunction.

-Ensure you follow the steps in the Yubikey quiz to select the authentication method, used to login to the application, operating system etc. For example, one of the popular ones is the Challenge Response Mode.
+Ensure you follow the steps in the Yubikey quiz to select the authentication method, used to login to the application or operating system etc.

+For example, one of the popular ones is the Challenge Response Mode.
 General instructions for setting them up as a single user to unlock KeepassXC can [be found in this video.](https://www.youtube.com/watch?v=ATvNK5LKpv8&t=592s)

 If you are deploying many YubiKeys then ensure you tick the “Automatically program YubiKeys when inserted.”
 Depending on your organization, it can be advisable to enable touch for the Yubikey device but it can be tedious depending on how you set it up.

 If it is set to always then you will have to touch it each time there is a change to the account configured with the Yubikey.
 It is far more important that you implement a PIN code for each Yubi key.

-##	PROVISIONING YUBIKEYS BY ACCESS CONTROL GROUPS
+##	Provisioning yubikeys by access control groups

 Now that you know how to program the YubiKey and use it to login to a computer operating system or application, you may need to understand how to provision them in an Identity Provider (IDP) if your organization uses one.